 - Pointers are memory addresses of variables. - For each type of variable type, there is a pointer type type\ that can hold an address of such a variable. - The null pointer, denoted by nullptr, points to nowhere.

 - Pointers are used for:

-- Arravs
+- ► Arrays

-- Dynamic memory allocation
+- ► Dynamic memory allocation

-- Linked lists, binary trees, ...
+- ► Linked lists, binary trees, ...

-- Calling functions written in C or Fortran
+- ► Calling functions written in C or Fortran

+- Careful: these "raw" pointers can easily lead to memory issues.

 Definition: